JaMo42/system_monitor/README.md

 - `-c` always show CPU graph in range 0~100%
 - `-f` ASCII art process tree (like the `--forest` option for `ps`)
 - `-l layout` specifies the [layout](#layout)
+- `-T` show kernel threads
+- `-t name` specifies the theme, using this will disable all the theme settings from the configuration
 - `-h` show help message

 If the layout option for `-l` is `?` the current layout string (either the default or the `SM_LAYOUT` environment variable) gets printed.